Åndalsnes

 is a town in Rauma Municipality in Møre og Romsdal county, Norway. Åndalsnes is also the administrative center of Rauma Municipality.
 It is located along the Isfjorden, at the mouth of the river Rauma, at the north end of the Romsdalen valley.
 The village of Isfjorden lies about 7 km to the east, Veblungsnes lies just to the west across the Rauma river, and the village of Innfjorden lies about 10 km to the southwest via the European Route E136 highway.

 The 2.16 km2 town has a population (2024) of 2,483 and a population density of 1150 PD/km2.

 Åndalsnes has an association football club, Åndalsnes IF.
 The local church is Grytten Church, but its actually located across the river in Veblungsnes.
 The harbour is called "Tindekaia", and is visited every year by many cruise ships.

 Geography

 Åndalsnes is located at the mouth of the river Rauma, at the shores of the Romsdalsfjord, one of the first Norwegian rivers to host English fly fishermen in the nineteenth century.
 The river's salmon population is currently undergoing restoration after seeing strong declines in the 1980s following an infestation of Gyrodactylus salaris, a freshwater fish parasite that mainly affects salmon.
 As with many other infested rivers, the Rauma is experiencing an increase in the population of sea trout.

 The river flows through the Romsdalen valley, which features some of the most spectacular scenery in the entire country.
 Trollveggen (the Troll Wall) one of the cliff formations in the valley, has a vertical drop of more than 1000 m.
 It was an early launch site for European BASE jumpers.

+Climate

+Åndalsnes has an temperate oceanic climate (Cfb in the Köppen climate classification), with relatively mild winters, cool summers and precipitation year round.
+Late spring/early summer is the time of the year with the least precipitation, while the winter is the wettest.
+As Ånsdalsnes is sheltered in the fjord, it receives less precipitation than places further out to the coast like Molde. Åndalsnes experiences large temperature swings during the winter.
+Days with temperatures of below -10°C due to temperature inversions can quickly be followed up by temperatures exceeding 10°C and even 15°C due to Föhn winds from the south-west.